 Patients also should talk specifically about the circumstances and type of care they want with their trusted person.

 Pursuant to federal law most hospitals and many other healthcare providers will prepare and present an opportunity to sign a do not resuscitate order when patients enter the hospital or under certain other circumstances.
 Patients who have prepared and signed a directive to doctors with the assistance of counsel should not sign these documents presented by healthcare providers without consulting with their attorney as they may override the more specific instructions to the patient made.
 Furthermore, as the documents presented by healthcare institutions typically contain relatively unqualified directives not to resuscitate without tailoring to the particular patient’s needs, signing these documents without careful review could result in an unanticipated denial of care resulting in the patient’s untimely death when a simple intervention might change the outcome.
-Consequently, patients who do not have their own preprepared directive to doctors when they enter a healthcare facility should not sign “do not necessitate” or other directives presented by the healthcare provider without carefully reviewing and editing it to follow the patient’s specific wishes, to avoid these documents causing an unanticipated denial of care resulting in the patient’s untimely death.
+Consequently, patients who do not have their own preprepared directives to doctors when they enter a healthcare facility should not sign “do not necessitate” or other directives presented by the healthcare provider without carefully reviewing and editing it to follow the patient’s specific wishes, to avoid these documents causing an unanticipated denial of care resulting in the patient’s untimely death.

 When signing these documents, patients should check to see if their states have special requirements about having original documentation or specific forms of signature.
 Often times original copies with original signatures may be required.
 In other cases, there may be a requirement that there be a notary or other specific witnessing for the documents to be used.
 Make sure you carefully follow these rules to ensure that the documents presented will work when you need them.